 Chang holds a Doctor of Musical Arts degree with Distinction from the University of Southern California Thornton School of Music, where she majored in Piano Performance with concentrations in Keyboard Collaborative Arts, Double Bass Performance, and Music Education.
 She received her Master of Music degree in Piano Performance from the Peabody Conservatory of Johns Hopkins University; and a Bachelor of Fine Arts degree from the National Taiwan Normal University, where she majored in Piano Performance with a minor in Double Bass Performance.
 Chang was enrolled in Taiwan’s prestigious government program for musically gifted young musicians.
 Additionally, she has also studied at the Belarusian State Academy of Music in Minsk, Belarus.
 Through her academic journey, she was under the tutelage of renowned piano pedagogue Daniel Pollack, Stewart Gordon, Boris Slutsky, Kevin Fitz-Gerald, and Zoia Kocharskaya.

 Chang has been invited to teach piano masterclasses across the United States.
-She has also been frequently invited to serve as judge for the piano competitions, which include the Music Teachers National Association (MTNA) Young Artist Piano Competition, Music Teachers' Association of California (MTAC) Piano Competition, United States Open Music Competition, Southwestern Youth Music Festival Competition, Liana Cohen Music Festival Competition, La Sierra University Concerto Competition, Musical Arts Piano Competition of Orange County, and Diamond Bar Performing Arts Challenge Competition.
+She has also been frequently invited to serve as judge for the piano competitions, which include the Music Teachers National Association (MTNA) Young Artist Piano Competition, Music Teachers' Association of California (MTAC) Piano Competition, United States Open Music Competition, Southwestern Youth Music Festival Competition, Liana Cohen Music Festival Competition, La Sierra University Concerto Competition, Musical Arts Piano Competition of Orange County, Diamond Bar Performing Arts Challenge Competition, and Southern California Junior Bach Festival.

-Jocelyn enjoys her performing and teaching career.
+With 20 years of teaching experience, Jocelyn continues to fully devote herself to teaching and performing.
 She taught class piano and individual piano lessons under the direction of Dennis Thurmond at the University of Southern California Thornton School of Music.
 For her accomplishments and effectiveness as an educator, USC has distinguished her as a Model Teacher.
-Dr. Chang currently holds the faculty position and serves as Director of Keyboard Studies as well as Faculty Advisor of the Piano Society at California State University, San Bernardino.
-She is also on the piano faculty of Pasadena City College.
+Dr. Chang is also on the piano faculty of Pasadena City College.
+She currently holds the faculty position and serves as Director of Keyboard Studies as well as Faculty Advisor of the Piano Society at California State University, San Bernardino.
+Dr. Chang is Executive Director of Distinguished Artists Series.
 To learn more about Jocelyn Hua-Chen Chang and the upcoming events, please visit her official website at www.JocelynChang.com